brrandonkim/cse15l-lab-reports/report4.md

 **Keys:** `<l> <s> <enter> <c> <d> <space> <l> <a> <b> <7> <enter> <b> <a> <s> <h> <space> <t> <e> <s> <t> <.> <s> <h> <enter>`

 In order to see what files I had in my freshly cloned account, I used the command, `ls` to locate "lab7".
-Then I used the command, `cd` (`cd lab7`) to change my directory into where I needed to go.
-Lastly, I ran `test.sh` (`bash test.sh`), in order to see the amount of failed tests.
+Then I used the command, `cd` (typed in `cd lab7`) to change my directory into where I needed to go.
+Lastly, I ran `test.sh` (typed in `bash test.sh`), in order to see the amount of failed tests.

 ## Step 7